altera-fpga/hls-samples/Tutorials/Tools/dynamic_profiler/README.md

 ###  Profiling Tools

-Intel® oneAPI provides two runtime profiling tools to help you analyze your SYCL design for FPGA:
+HLS IP Gen provides two runtime profiling tools to help you analyze your SYCL design for FPGA:

 1. The **Intel® FPGA Dynamic Profiler for DPC++** is a profiling tool used to collect fine-grained device side data during SYCL* kernel execution.
 When used within the Intel® VTune™ Profiler, some host side performance data is also collected.
 However, note that the VTune Profiler is not designed to collect detailed system level host-side data.